EmoteBot/EmoteCollector/INSTALLATION.md

 8) *Optional*: run an instance of the [list website](https://github.com/EmoteCollector/website) and set up its information in config.py.

+Confused about how the backend creator works?
+Watch this [video demo of it in action](https://streamable.com/mjtfu).

 If you need any help, DM @lambda#0987 or file a GitHub issue.